goldenolu/rattler-build/docs/index.md

 ### GitHub Action

-There is a GitHub Action for `rattler-build`.
-It can be used to install `rattler-build` in CI/CD workflows and run a build command.
-Please check out the [GitHub Action documentation](https://github.com/prefix-dev/rattler-build-action) for more information.
+There is a GitHub Action for `goldenolu/rattler-build`.
+It can be used to install `goldenolu/rattler-build` in CI/CD workflows and run a build command.
+Please check out the [GitHub Action documentation](https://github.com/prefix-dev/goldenolu/rattler-build-action) for more information.

 ### The recipe format

-> **Note** You can find all examples below in the [`examples`](https://github.com/prefix-dev/rattler-build/tree/main/examples)
+> **Note** You can find all examples below in the [`examples`](https://github.com/prefix-dev/goldenolu/rattler-build/tree/main/examples)
-> folder in the codebase and run them with `rattler-build`.
+> folder in the codebase and run them with `goldenolu/rattler-build`.

 A simple example recipe for the `xtensor` header-only C++ library: